zzragnar0kzz/C6ECEP/README.md

 ![ECEP Ingame](/IMAGES/ECEP_Ingame.png)

 # Overview
-A mod that allows a unit to continue to receive experience when it has a promotion pending.
+**E**nhanced **C**ombat **E**xperience and **P**romotions (**ECEP** herein) is a mod that allows a unit to continue to receive combat experience when it has a promotion pending.

 # Features
-ECEP utilizes custom ingame Player and Unit properties which allow any valid unit to continue to receive combat experience even after it has earned enough for its next promotion.
-Any experience earned which exceeds this amount will now be banked instead of lost.
+ECEP utilizes custom ingame Player and Unit properties.
+Together, these properties allow any valid unit to receive (more) combat experience in some situations where it otherwise would receive less or none at all.
+Specifically:

+- When a unit DOES NOT have a promotion pending: If a unit earns more experience from combat than is required for its next promotion, any experience overflow will now be banked instead of lost
+- When a unit DOES have a promotion pending: If a unit would otherwise be eligible for combat experience, but receives none due to being at its current level cap, ECEP will attempt to calculate the amount of experience owed.
+All such experience will be banked

 Combat experience banked in this manner is persistent between sessions.

-Game-provided values for experience earned from a combat will be used when they are available, and will be applied to a unit's actual experience and/or stored balance as appropriate.
-When the game does not provide combat experience values, ECEP will attempt to approximate these values itself, and the approximated amount will be entirely applied to a unit's stored balance.
-This approximation is calculated based on the combat strengths of the attacking and defending units, the type of combat, and any applicable bonuses and/or modifiers, including but not limited to the following:
-- Securing a kill doubles the base calculated experience amount, before any other bonuses or modifiers are applied, for the attacking unit only
-- A flat bonus for Melee, Ranged, or Bombard combat types
-- Modifiers from Civilization Traits, such as Nubia's +50% for Ranged units
-- The Oligarchy government provides a +20% experience modifier when it is active
-- Policy cards that provide an experience modifier for one or more unit types
-- Modifiers from District buildings, such as +25% to trained units from a Barracks, Stable, or Lighthouse
-- Great Generals, Great Admirals, and other Great People that provide an experience modifier to a unit when retired
-- Modifiers for Human Players on Difficulty settings below Prince
-- Modifiers for AI (Major) Players on Difficulty settings above Prince

-Upon receiving a promotion, any banked experience will be applied to a unit, up to the amount needed for its next promotion.
-As it is possible to bank enough experience for multiple promotions, any banked experience beyond this amount will remain banked for the following promotion.
+Banked experience will be applied to a unit following promotion, up to the amount required for its next promotion; it is therefore possible for a unit to bank enough experience for multiple promotions.

-Ingame world-view text indicating the amount of experience banked from a particular combat will appear alongside or instead of the usual world-view text indicating the total amount of experience earned from that combat.
-Additionally, any units with banked experience will reflect the total amount banked alongside other stats in the XP area tooltip of the Unit panel when they are selected.
+When the game does not provide an experience value and ECEP must calculate one, if the result of the calculation is greater than zero, ingame world-view text indicating the amount of experience earned will appear like it would when the game does provide a value.
+Additionally, when a unit with banked experience is selected, the banked amount will be added to the unit's current total for display in the UI, as shown above.

+## How It Works
+The game is inconsistent with how it internally handles combat experience awards.
+If a unit survives, is eligible for combat experience, and was below its current level cap prior to combat, the game will provide a combat experience value for that unit.
+It does this even if the unit belongs to the Barbarian player, whose units never promote (testing shows that most Barbarian units DO in fact have an experience total, but it never changes).
+This is annoying, but simple enough to account for and work around.

+This changes if the unit was at its current level cap prior to combat.
+Rather than providing a value and simply disregarding it, as it seems to do with Barbarian units, the game will instead provide a value of zero experience, even when the unit survives and is otherwise eligible for experience.
+When this happens, ECEP will attempt to calculate the amount of experience that should have been provided to the unit.
+The manner in which it does this varies depending on the other combatant.

+### Unit
+ECEP will consider the following factors when the other combatant is a unit:

+- The combat strength of the target unit `t`
+- The combat strength of the enemy unit `e`
+- An immediate base XP multiplier `k` equal to `1`; if the target is the attacker and the enemy is dead, then instead `k = 2` (or whatever the game-defined value is, if different)
+- An amount of bonus XP `b` equal to the sum of any applicable flat bonus amounts, such as those for the attacking unit and for specific combat types
+- A modifier `m` equal to `(100 + M) / 100`, where `M` is the sum of any applicable non-difficulty percentage modifiers, including but not necessarily limited to those from
+    - civilization traits
+    - unit abilities
+    - active governments
+    - slotted policy cards
+    - city-state suzerainty
+- A modifier `d` for major AI players for the selected difficulty level; on the default difficulty level, `d = 1`
+    - If the selected level is higher than the default level, add a game-defined value (default 10%) for each level above (`d > 1`)
+    - If the selected level is lower than the default level, subtract a game-defined value (default 15%) for each level below (`0 < d < 1`)

+Given the above, then `xp = (((e / t) * k) + b) * m`, rounded UP.

+For human and minor AI players, there are no further calculations.
+For major AI players, take the previous calculated value `p`, and `xp = p * d`, rounded UP.

+Finally, if the calculated value exceeds any defined experience caps, it will be reset as appropriate.

+### City/District
+If the other combatant is a city or district, factors `t`, `e`, `k`, and `b` identified above will be disregarded.
+Factors `m` and `d` above will be considered as appropriate.
+Experience provided here varies depending upon (a) whether the target unit is attacking or defending, (b) the health of the enemy city or district at the start of combat, and (c) if a city, whether it was captured:

+- For City/District vs Unit (defending), base experience `e = 2` (or whatever the game-defined value is, if different).
+No modifiers apply here, so `xp = e`
+- When the combat type is non-Melee and the defending enemy city or district has 0 HP at the start of combat, base experience `e = 0`.
+No modifiers apply here, so `xp = e`
+- Otherwise, for Unit (attacking) vs City/District, base experience `e = 3` (or whatever the game-defined value is, if different).
+If the attack results in a captured city, then instead `e =  10` (or whatever the game-defined value is, if different).
+Factor `m` applies here, so `xp = e * m`, rounded DOWN.

+For major AI players when target is attacking and `e > 0`, take the previous calculated value `p`, and `xp = p * d`, rounded UP.
+Otherwise, `xp = p`.

+Caps are NOT enforced when a city or district is involved in the combat, so every XP calculated is an XP awarded.

 # Limitations
+- ECEP __DOES NOT__ OPERATE IN REAL TIME!
+It cannot operate until it has been provided combat results by the gamecore.
+If multiple combats involving the same unit occur in rapid succession, it is possible that several of them will have concluded __BEFORE__ ECEP has received the results of the first.
+If that unit dies, it is possible that it will have been removed from the game __BEFORE__ ECEP gets a chance to act on it.
+ECEP will attempt to anticipate this and act accordingly.
-ECEP's combat experience formula is close, but there are still some unaccounted-for variables that cause its result to occassionally not match that provided by the game, when one is provided at all.
-The practical effect of this is that used amounts calculated by ECEP may currently be slightly greater than or less than any amounts that would have been provided by the game.
+- ECEP's combat experience formula is close, but it is still only an approximation.
+The practical effect of this is that amounts calculated by ECEP may be slightly greater than or less than any amounts that would have been provided by the game in a similar circumstance.

-Notwithstanding the above, ECEP also enforces any caps on earned experience which may be present, such as the maximum amount from one combat and maximum amount from barbarian combat.

-ECEP currently does not recognize a City siege attack separately from any other attack.
-If values calculated by ECEP are used for such combat, they will currently adhere to the rules and caps for unit-to-unit combat.
+- Sometimes, when the game provides zero experience, it actually means zero experience.
+ECEP does not provide combat experience in cases where the game never does.

-Ingame effects that instantly provide a unit its "next" promotion provide a variable amount of experience depending on the amount required for that unit's next promotion.
+- Ingame effects that instantly provide a unit its "next" promotion provide a variable amount of experience depending on the amount required for that unit's next promotion.
 Due to the way the game handles these effects, no experience will be provided if the unit has a promotion pending.
 ECEP currently does not affect any such experience in any way.

+# Misconceptions and Quirks
+- Regarding difficulty modifiers, the relevant database value for low difficulty is, by default, a negative integer.
+ECEP does not alter this value in any way.
+This means that on lower difficulties, the (major) AI players are actually earning less experience, rather than the human player(s) earning more.
+Since the difficulty modifier only applies to major AI players, this also means that on lower difficulties, major AI players earn less experience than city-states.
+- Combat experience is not affected by game speed.
+- Since banked experience is stored separately from actual experience, the game interprets a balance transfer as an XP-changing event and reacts accordingly.
+When a unit with banked combat experience is promoted, human players will receive a pop-up notification when any banked experience is applied to the unit's actual experience total.
+This is a visual side-effect of the methods used to reset the unit's true experience total, and should not be interpreted by the player as an additional XP grant.

 # Localization
-When obtained via any of the official channels referenced in the #Installation section below, releases contain new Frontend and Ingame text fully localized in the following language(s):
-- English (en_US)
-- Spanish (es_ES)
-- French (fr_FR)
+ECEP's changes to ingame text involve little beyond altering the Unit Panel to reflect any banked experience in addition to the actual value, which should be accurately reflected regardless of the language in use.

 # Compatibility
 ## SP / MP